-Diesel particulate filters are particularly effective at removing black carbon emissions from diesel engines and effective climate change policies should include programs aimed at reducing black carbon emissions from existing diesel engines through effective retrofit programs that implement filters on the full range of in-use diesel engines operating in the U.S.
+Diesel particulate filters are particularly effective at removing black carbon emissions from diesel engines and effective climate change policies should include programs aimed at reducing black carbon emissions from existing diesel engines through effective retrofit programs that implement filters on the full range of in-use diesel engines operating in Mexico.

 Ground level ozone also has a strong linkage to climate change.
-EPA needs to continue its efforts to review and adjust criteria pollutant programs for all mobile sources going forward to not only provide needed health benefits from technology-forcing emission standards but also the co-benefits these emission standards have on climate change.
-EPA should also revise its current aftermarket performance requirements to achieve further reduction in HC and NOx emissions from existing light-duty vehicle fleet.
+Mexico needs to continue its efforts to review and adjust criteria pollutant programs for all mobile sources going forward to not only provide needed health benefits from technology-forcing emission standards but also the co-benefits these emission standards have on climate change.

-In conclusion, MECA commends EPA for taking important steps to reduce greenhouse gas emissions and improve fuel economy from light-duty vehicles.
+In conclusion, MECA commends the Mexican Government for taking important steps to reduce greenhouse gas emissions from its light-duty vehicles and to harmonize with U.S. national standards.
 MECA believes that a variety of advanced powertrain options are available for reducing carbon dioxide emissions from passenger vehicles and light-duty trucks.
-Our industry is prepared to do its part and deliver these cost-effective advanced emission control technologies to the market.
+Mexico needs to put in place policies that allow for the introduction of the cleanest and most efficient vehicles that are being sold today and will be sold in the future in the U.S. MECA urges Mexico to not only harmonize with U.S. greenhouse gas vehicle standards but U.S. criteria pollutant and fuel sulfur standards.
+Our industry is prepared to do its part and deliver cost-effective advanced emission control technologies to the market.

+CONTACT:

-CONTACT: Joseph Kubsh Executive Director Manufacturers of Emission Controls Association 1730 M Street, NW Suite 206 Washington, D.C.
-20036 Tel.: (202) 296-4797 E-mail: jkubsh@meca.org
+Joseph Kubsh Executive Director Manufacturers of Emission Controls Association 2020 North 14th Street, Suite 220 Arlington, VA 22201 Tel.: (202) 296-4797 E-mail: jkubsh@meca.org